SuperagenticAI/metaharness/docs/architecture.md

 `metaharness` optimizes executable harnesses by keeping the outer loop simple and making the filesystem the source of truth.

+This package is inspired by the [Meta Harness paper](https://arxiv.org/pdf/2603.28052) and is an unofficial implementation of the core outer-loop ideas from that work.

 Each run:

 1. materializes a baseline candidate